Gets the user's name and greets them

 -76

-.
-Variable names can only be made of letters,
+= operator.
+Variable names can contain only letters,

 numbers, and the underscore symbol, and the first character cannot be a

-in our code is an example of an f-string.
-We put the letter
+in the code is an example of an f-string.
+Put the letter f

-in front of the quotes, and any variables we want to
+in front of the quotes, and wrap variables in curly brackets.